 Promotional material and other school-specific information included on our websites is generally provided by or approved by the school itself.
 We do not, and disclaim any assertion or allegation that we do, independently verify the information provided by the schools.
 We rely on the Sponsored Schools to substantiate claims they make regarding their programs including claims relating to the quality of their programs, the courses they offer, enrollment requirements, availability of financial aid, tuition rates and graduation rates.

 If you are a school, college or healthcare organization and would like to list your programs or services in front of our community of students and professionals, please inquire within.
+All schools or colleges that offer a nursing program are able to create a FREE school profile with complete contact information.

 NurseJournal.org publishes a number of annual rankings reports including Top Social Media Friendly Hospitals, Top Social Media Friendly Nursing Schools and America’s Best Nursing Schools.
-All rankings reports are compiled in order to bring awareness to the very institutions and organizations which are integral to the field of Nursing.
+All rankings reports are compiled in order to bring awareness to the very institutions and organizations integral to the field of Nursing.
 Data used in all rankings reports is cited and used from public & private sources.

 Getting Articles Published